 I’ll suggest a couple of specific real estate strategies that help with your saving rate in the next section.
 But for now, you need to identify where you are on the financial mountain.
 Are you at the very bottom (like I was as a beginner)?
 Half-way up?
 Or near the top?

-This article explains these wealth stages in more detail.
+My article Real Estate Investing For Beginners explains these wealth stages in more detail.

 You want to know your current stage because depending on where you are, certain real estate strategies will make more sense than others.
 I’ll explain some of those strategies in the next step.

 So, after thinking for a moment, decide which stage fits you best.
 Don’t worry, it doesn’t have to be perfect.
 Then let’s move to Step #2.

 Step #2 – Choose a Specific Real Estate Investing Strategy